Red tulip field, an overview

 On the island Schouwen-Duiveland, below Goeree-Overflakkee we’ve stayed at Fletcher Landgoed Hotel Renesse and at Roompot Vakantiepark Aquadelta in Bruinisse.
 The last one has apartments and holiday rentals.

 A bit further away from Goeree-Overflakkee, but still in the province of Zuid-Holland are Landal Beach Villa’s Hoek van Holland.
 We loved the cabins situated on the beach.
-Two hotels we can recommend are Fletcher Hotel-Restaurant Carlton in Naaldwijk and Van der Valk hotel Ridderkerk.
+A hotel we can recommend is Van der Valk hotel Ridderkerk.
 When driving around in a camper, than Camper Park Kinderdijk in Alblasserdam is a good idea, one of our recommendations for campsites with kids in the Netherlands.

 When to Visit